DanishSayyed06/90daysofdevops/2026/day-30/day-30-images.md

 2. Each line is a **layer**.
 Note how some layers show sizes and some show 0B

+- Layers with a size (RUN, COPY) physically modify the filesystem by adding or changing actual files.
+- Layers showing 0B (ENV, CMD) only update metadata or configuration settings, which require no storage space.
+- The <missing> tag appears because those layers were built as part of an intermediate process and do not have a unique identifiable layer ID

 3. Write in your notes: What are layers and why does Docker use them?